-Second-tier Funding: If the Applicant is engaged in negotiations with a research institution for the purpose of entering into a collaboration to further advance the development of the technology, an additional \$100,000 (Second-tier Funding) may be available to the Applicant for a total award of \$500,000.
+Second-tier Funding: If the Applicant collaborates with a research institution to further advance the development of the technology, an additional \$100,000 (Second-tier Funding) may be available to the Applicant for a total award of \$500,000.

-For this purpose, the Applicant is required to furnish written documentation between the Applicant and the research institution confirming both parties' commitment to enter into a collaboration to conduct research activities outlined in the Application as part of the Research Project.
-Furthermore, the Applicant must submit in the Application a comprehensive research proposal, inclusive of milestones and allocations, detailing the activities intended to be carried out with the Second-tier Funding.
+For this purpose, the Applicant is required to furnish written documentation between Applicant and the research institution confirming both parties' commitment to enter into a collaboration to conduct research activities outlined in the Application as part of the Research Project.
+Furthermore, Applicant must submit in the Application a comprehensive research proposal, inclusive of milestones and allocations, detailing the activities intended to be carried out with the Second-tier Funding.
 The Second-tier Funding will be disbursed, only if the successful Applicant has executed an MSCRF grant agreement and upon the execution of a collaboration agreement or a service agreement between the applicant and the research institution defining the specific research activities to be conducted by each as a part of the Research Project.
+Such executed collaboration or service agreement must be provided to MSCRF no later than four (4) months from the effective date of the MSCRF grant agreement.